scoringengine/scoringengine/docs/source/installation/worker.rst

   vi /home/engine/scoring_engine/src/engine.conf

 Modify worker to customize number of processes.
 Append '--concurrency <num of processes>' to the celery command line.
+If not specified, it defaults to # of CPUs.
 ::

   vi /home/engine/scoring_engine/src/bin/worker